CSC1-1101-TTh9-S21/ps6/README.md

 ## Part 1: Caesar cipher: Brute force
 In this program, `part1.py`, you will write a program to decode messages written using a [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 The Caesar cipher is named after Julius Caesar, who, according to Suetonius, used it to protect messages of military significance.
 The Caesar Cipher is a type of substitution cipher in which each letter in a text is replaced by a letter some fixed number of positions down the alphabet.
-For example, with a right shift of 3, A would be replaced by D, B would become E, and so on until W becomes Z; when the end of the alphabet is reached, the cipher wraps around to the front of the alphabet, so X would be replaced by A, Y by B, and Z by C.
+For example, with a right shift of 4, A would be replaced by E, B would become F, and so on until V becomes Z; when the end of the alphabet is reached, the cipher wraps around to the front of the alphabet, so W would be replaced by A, X by B, Y by C, and Z by D. In the diagram below, the outside ring contains the original letters, and the inside ring contains the corresponding encoded letters, with a shift of 4.

 <img src="cipherwheel.png" width=300>